Harry felt eleven again.

 George raised his bottle.
 "To the idiots we love."

-Harry lifted his own bottle, his gaze drifting towards the sky.
-The stars above were bright now, sharp against the deep velvet of night.
+Harry lifted his own bottle, eyes on the sky.
+The stars above were clear and bright against the dark night.

 "To the ones we miss," he said.

-Their bottles clinked together with a soft chime.
-The sound carried across the rooftop and into the stillness, and for that moment, the weight of loss didn't vanish.
-But it was shared.
+Their bottles met with a soft clink, the sound carrying across the roof.
+The weight of loss didn't disappear, but it was shared.

-Harry had just come down from the roof where he'd been sitting with George.
-Their talk had left him both grounded and unsteady, like someone had finally opened a door inside him only to reveal a room full of things he hadn't wanted to face.
+Harry had just come down from the roof, where he'd been sitting with George.
+Their talk had left him both grounded and unsteady, as though someone had opened a door inside him only to reveal a room full of things he hadn't wanted to face.

 Ron and Ginny.

-Harry froze, heart leaping painfully into his throat.
-He knew he should turn away, go into his room, and shut the door on it.
-But the voices weren't exactly hushed.
-They carried up through the floorboards with all the subtlety of thunder rumbling over a field.
+Harry froze, his stomach tightening.
+He knew he should turn away, go into his room and shut the door, but the voices weren't exactly hushed.
+They carried up through the floorboards with all the subtlety of thunder over a field.

 "Ginny, I told you to stay out of this!"
-Ron's voice was sharp, angry—no, not just angry.
-Frustrated.
-Desperate.
+Ron's voice was sharp—angry, yes, but underneath it was something else.
+Frustration.
+Desperation.

 Harry's hand fell from the doorknob.
 He stood utterly still, as if movement might somehow make it worse.

 "How can you expect me to stay out of it?"
-Ginny's voice rose in reply, fiercer.
+Ginny's voice rose, fiercer now.
 "This is Harry we're talking about!"

-Harry flinched.
+He flinched.
 His name again.
-Always his name, threaded through other people's battles like he was a problem to be solved.
-A burden too heavy for them to carry quietly.
+Always his name, threaded through other people's battles as though he were a problem to solve.
+A burden they couldn't carry quietly.

 He hated this.

-Ron's footsteps sounded like a storm down below—agitated pacing, boots on old floorboards.
+Ron's footsteps moved below; agitated pacing, boots on old floorboards.

-"How can I listen when he won't bloody speak?"
+"How can I listen when he won't speak?"
 Ron snapped.
-"He's shut down completely!
-Pretending he's fine when he clearly isn't!"
+"He's shut down completely, pretending he's fine when he clearly isn't!"

 Harry shut his eyes.
 The heat pressed tighter around him.
 He hadn't meant to be silent.
 He just didn't know how to begin.
-Everything inside him felt jagged—words too sharp to speak aloud without bleeding.
+It was easier to fight monsters than explain what came after—the quiet that never truly felt safe.

-Then Ron scoffed, but the sound lacked real venom.
+Then Ron scoffed, though there was little venom in it.
 "You think I don't know that?
-I do!
+I do.
 But I'm sick of walking on eggshells around him.
 We're his best mates—we're supposed to matter."

 Harry's breath caught.
-He wanted to run down the stairs and say, You do.
-Of course you do.
-But his feet were rooted, guilt anchoring him like dead weight.
+He wanted to run downstairs and say, You do.
+But his feet stayed rooted, guilt anchoring him like lead.

-"He's not shutting us out to hurt us," Ginny said, more gently now, but no less firmly.
+"He's not shutting us out to hurt us," Ginny said, softer now but still firm.
 "He's hurting.
 There's a difference."

-Another silence.
-When Ron spoke again, his voice had softened.
-Worn through at the edges.
+Silence stretched.
+When Ron spoke again, his voice was low and worn.
 "I just wanted to help.
 I don't know what else to do."

-Harry leaned back against the wall, his spine aching from the tension in it.
+Harry leaned back against the wall, the tension in his spine making it ache.

-Ron's reply came slower, bitter and aching.
+Ron's reply came slower, heavy with exhaustion.
 "He's always been like this.
 Me and Hermione—we've always had to drag it out of him, inch by inch.
-It's like he doesn't trust anyone unless we pull the truth from him with our bare hands."
+It's like he doesn't trust anyone unless we pull the truth out with our bare hands."

-The words struck Harry like a Bludger to the chest.
-He hadn't known Ron felt that way.
-Hadn't realised the effort it took—to keep loving someone who wouldn't let you all the way in.
+The words hit Harry like a Bludger to the chest.
+He hadn't realised Ron felt that way.
+That loving him meant so much effort.

-Ginny's voice was quieter now, but every syllable landed like truth.
+Ginny's voice was quieter, but every word landed like truth.
 "It's not about trust.
 It's fear.
-Harry's always trying to protect the people he loves—even if it means pushing us away.
+Harry's spent years trying to protect everyone he loves, even if it means pushing them away.
+He's been the one who survives for so long; it's a hard habit to break.
 But he's not invincible, Ron.
 Not anymore."

 Harry pressed a fist to his chest.
-He wanted to disagree.
-To shout that he could be strong.
-That he had to be.
-But the truth tasted too bitter on his tongue.
-He wasn't strong.
-Not really.
+He wanted to argue, to insist he could still be strong, but the truth sat bitter on his tongue.
+He wasn't.
 Not lately.

 "And what, we just let him bottle it all up?"
-Ron bit back.
+Ron bit out.
 "Let him drown in it while we stand around hoping one day he decides to open up?"

 There was no reply at first.

-Harry's stomach twisted.
-He hadn't meant for her to feel that.
-To carry it.
+Harry's stomach turned.
+He hadn't meant for her to see it, to carry any of it.
 He thought he'd hidden it better.

-Then Ron's voice, clipped and final: "I'm done waiting.
+Ron's voice came again, clipped and final.
+"I'm done waiting.
 I'm talking to him tomorrow.
-He can be furious with me if he wants—but we're going to talk.
+He can be furious with me if he wants, but we're going to talk.
 Properly."

 "Ron, please," Ginny called after him.
 "Just—don't make it worse."

-But Harry heard the footsteps thudding up the stairs before she finished.
-Panic jolted through him.
-He darted into his room and pressed himself flat against the wall just in time.
+But Harry heard the footsteps thudding up the stairs before she'd even finished.
+Panic shot through him.
+He darted into his room and pressed flat against the wall just in time.

 Ron passed without pause, too wound up to notice the figure barely breathing in the shadows.
-A door slammed shut somewhere down the hall.
+A door slammed shut further down the hall.

 Silence returned.

-Through the narrow gap in the doorframe, Harry could see Ginny, standing at the bottom of the stairs.
-Her figure was dim in the low light, her arms hanging limp at her sides.
-The fight had left her shoulders sagging, and the fire in her eyes was replaced by something heavier—something close to heartbreak.
+Through the narrow gap in the doorframe, Harry could see Ginny standing at the bottom of the stairs.
+Her figure was dim in the low light, arms hanging limp at her sides.
+The fight had left her shoulders sagging, and the fire in her eyes had faded into something closer to heartbreak.

 Harry reached for the door, fingers trembling.
 He wanted to go to her.
 To apologise.
 To explain.
 But no words came.
-Nothing he could say would make it better.
+Nothing he said would make it better.

 Instead, he closed the door gently, sat on the edge of the bed, and dropped his head into his hands.